 In an attempt to protect Connecticut citizens in their transactions with financial institutions and assisting them with consumer complaints and dispute resolution, consumers are encouraged to contact the DOB whenever they need assistance in dealing with financial entities.
 Agency employees promptly assist consumers with issues involving the financial services industry in Connecticut, those residents who might be facing foreclosure, and tenants involved with issues regarding their rental security deposits.

-Marking its second full year, the Department’s Online Customer Assistance Form provides the ability to quickly and easily file a complaint and upload supporting documents.
+The Department’s Online Customer Assistance Form continues to be a useful tool for consumers, allowing the ability to quickly and easily file complaints and upload supporting documents electronically.
 The online form’s enhanced functionality provides the consumer with an immediate acknowledgment via e-mail and allows staff to begin processing a complaint upon receipt.
 This added functionality has reduced average consumer wait time by three days.

 The primary focus of the Department’s educational outreach program is to help Connecticut's consumers and investors make informed financial decisions and to protect their money from fraud and scams.
 Through the GRCA Division, the agency publishes consumer alerts and information on known frauds and scams.
 Agency staff provides vital information to consumers through speaking engagements, presentations, seminars and expos.
-During the 2018-2019 fiscal year, Department employees spoke on topics that included credit and debt management, identity theft prevention, financial fraud, exploitation, and investor education.
+During the 2019-2020 fiscal year, Department employees spoke on topics that included money management, identity theft prevention, financial exploitation, credit and debt, and investor education.

-During the fiscal year, the Department took part in over a dozen fairs or expos throughout the state.
-Agency staff was highly visible at each event, and actively assisted seniors, veterans, social workers, and others by speaking one-on-one to attendees and distributing educational information on a variety of issues.
+During the fiscal year, the Department took part in over a dozen fairs, expos and conferences throughout the state.
+Agency staff was highly visible at each event, and actively assisted seniors, veterans, social workers, and others by speaking one-on-one to attendees and distributing the agency’s educational resources.

 The agency’s outreach coordinator continued to utilize the successful financial fraud bingo program, which educates seniors about banking scams and fraud prevention in a fun, interactive way.
-She conducted programs during the 2018-2019 fiscal year at senior centers and housing authority communities throughout the state, many in coordination with AARP volunteers.
-Three of these programs were translated into Spanish.
+She conducted programs during the 2019-2020 fiscal year at senior centers and housing authority communities throughout the state, including Bridgeport, Groton, Hebron, West Hartford, Watertown and Shelton, and many in coordination with AARP volunteers.

 The Department is a member of the Connecticut Saves Campaign, a statewide initiative to encourage consumers to save regularly to improve their personal finances.
-The agency recognized Connecticut Saves Week (February 25-March 2, 2019) by hosting its seventh annual expo at the State Capitol in Hartford to promote smart money management, and by participating at a financial education expo for students at the Hartford Job Corps Academy.
+The agency recognized Connecticut Saves Week (February 24-29, 2020) by hosting its eighth annual expo at the State Capitol in Hartford to promote smart money management, and by participating at a financial education expo for students at the Hartford Job Corps Academy.
 Division staff also helped promote the Connecticut Saves message by sharing informative social media posts, sending encouraging e-mails throughout the week, and by actively participating in a one-hour Connecticut Saves Twitter Chat.

 Over the last year, the Department of Banking has looked internally for better ways to carry out its statutory obligations.
 This introspective approach has led to significant change-management initiatives that have steered the agency to an increased capacity to fulfill its mission.